divaricatum/cl-faq/README.md

   - As root, run system-config-securitylevel, go to the SELinux tab, and change the SELinux setting to Disabled.
   - Set the line **SELINUX=disabled** in /etc/sysconfig/selinux.

 <span id="s15q2"></span>

-### On which x86 (i.e., Intel Pentium and friends) Linux versions do the currently supported versions of Allegro CL run?
+### Q. On which x86 (i.e., Intel Pentium and friends) Linux versions do the currently supported versions of Allegro CL run?

 Allegro CL runs on a large number of kernels, for which we do not provide a comprehensive listing.
 See our [Platform